tryingfly/nabo/README.md

 Nabo, whose Chinese name (小炮) means a Naughty Boy, which is after the movie 《老炮儿》(Mr. Six) directed by Guan Hu, respecting to the fearless temperament of the advancing times.

+Nabo is developed by YYP, Shanghai Jiao Tong University, under MIT License.
+Feel free to use in any purpose, and cite Nabo or 小炮 in any style, to contribut to the advancement of the community.

 Nabo uses a traditional centroid MPC algorithm with pure c++, it has TWO advantages:

 **1. Easy to deploy**